 The "Wiltshire Cure" method produces a low salt sweet bacon that is sought after all over the world.

-Any nation with access to a wild boar throughout history has enjoyed some kind of "bacon" before, but they probably did not call it back bacon and it probably did not look like it belonged in a traditional English breakfast.
+Any nation with access to a wild boar throughout history has enjoyed some kind of "bacon", but they probably did not call it back bacon and it probably did not look like it belonged in an English breakfast.

 In outlining the history of bacon we wanted to avoid outlining 'the history of the pig', but it is interesting to note that whilst modern day domesticated breeds of pigs may all descend from the wild boar, they do differ genetically depending on where they were originally domesticated.